cysouw/diathesis/text/c07_reflexive.md

 **Attested Verbs**

-- *um* : *drehen*
+- *drehen*

 ### [ ND | N– ] Obligatory accusative reflexive+dative drop {#sec:reflexive-accusative-sich-dative-addition}

-A small group of obligatorily intransitive *sich* verbs allow for a dative to be dropped [@next].
+A small group of obligatorily intransitive *sich* verbs allow for a dative to be dropped, like with *ergeben* 'to capitulate' [@next].
 This diathesis is the same as the drop described in [@sec:case-dative-drop] but with an additional reflexive pronoun in both alternants.
-The verbs in this class establish some further examples of the unusual situation of an accusative *sich* with a dative argument (see [@sec:reflexive-obligatory-accusative-sich-dative]).
+The verbs in this class establish some further examples of the unusual situation of an accusative *sich* with a dative argument (see also [@sec:reflexive-obligatory-accusative-sich-dative]).

 ::: ex
 a.
 Die Rebellen ergeben sich.